-The Substantial Rehabilitation Loan Program is a deferred loan up to \$60,000 and bears a 2% to 4% interest rate depending on funding and income.
+The Neighborhood in Progress Home Improvement Loans is funded through the former Agency's Substantial Rehabilitation Loan Program.
+It provided deferred loans up to \$60,000 and bear 2% to 4% interest rates depending on funding and income.
 Repayment of the loan is due at the time of title change, resale, refinance with cash out, or non-compliance with the program requirements.
 (Depending on funding source, some loans must be repaid at the end of thirty (30) years from the date of execution of the loan documents).
 These loans are not a conventional equity loan or equity line of credit.
 Funding must be used to correct code violations or deferred maintenance which may cause code violations in the near future.
-The outstanding balance as of June 30, 2018 is \$2,811,623.
+The outstanding balance as of June 30, 2019 was \$2,657,015.